Kids safely training BJJ

 Parent Communication

-You never have to guess.
 Parents are welcome to watch class.
-We explain what we’re working on and why.
+We explain what we are working on and why.
 If your child needs extra support, we make a plan with you.
-You get straight answers, not jargon.

 Come see for yourself